Where to find the assessment documents

 We referred Star of the South under the EE Act in May 2020.

-The scoping requirements set out the matters to be investigated and documented in the EES.
+Scoping requirements set out the matters to be investigated and documented in the EES.

 To prepare the EES, we undertook: